RasmusRossetti/Umain-task/README.md

 ## Features
 This application runs on next js and sanity CMS.
 In the front end you can:
--search for products
+- search for products
--Sort products
+- Sort products
--Show more information about an article.
+- Show more information about an article.

 ## Available Scripts